 Public Health investigators urge Globe-Miami and Payson residents, especifically those to be most susceptible to COVID-19 complications, to be on elevated alert about social distancing, hand washing, and being out in public places.
 Gila County Public Health Department reports local statisics daily -- like and follow on Facebook https://www.facebook.com/gilacohealthem/

-Canyonlands Healthcare in Globe offers weekday nasal swab testing in Globe, by appointment.
-Questions about local testing, or to schedule an appointment, call Canyonlands Healthcare at (928) 402.
+Canyonlands Healthcare in Globe offers weekday nasal swab testing in Globe, by appointment -- and with a occasional days of testing.
+Appointments are required on other days, but walk-ins are welcome and with no appointmen ts required on the Thursday afternoons of free testing.
+Questions?
+Or to schedule an appointment, call Canyonlands Healthcare at (928) 402.
 0491 on weekdays 7:00 a.m. - 6:00 p.m. (closed over lunch hour 12-1) .

 Out of Work, Business Closed -- or Need Financial Help?